 The case for high-skilled immigration should be self-evident.
-Skilled workers offer high local economic "multipliers," given their higher wages, meaning their economic contributions locally and nationally are positive and outsized.76 Knowledge workers - native and foreign-born alike - are complementary to each other, and demand for knowledge workers is nearly unlimited in today's economy; the supply of them is the binding constraint on economic growth.
-Thus, the conventional worries about substitution or crowd-out with vulnerable native born workers that plague political debates over immigration do not apply.
-Instead, welcoming more highly skilled immigrants would help the country perform at the frontiers of its potential.
+Skilled workers offer high local economic "multipliers," given their higher wages, meaning their economic contributions locally and nationally are positive and outsized.
+Knowledge workers - native and foreign-born alike - are complementary to each other, and demand for knowledge workers is nearly unlimited in today's economy; the supply of them is the binding constraint on economic growth.
+Thus, the conventional worries about substitution or crowd-out with vulnerable native born

-- 74 Hentze, 2020.
+74 Hentze, 2020.

-- 75 U.S. Census Bureau, 2021.
+75 U.S. Census Bureau, 2021.

-- 76 National Academies, 2016.
+76 National Academies, 2016.